Who is the author?

 His early years

-Ioannis spent his early school years in Athens, where he attended the 52nd Gymnasium and Lyceum of Kolonos, the former neighbourhood of the great philosopher Plato and the famous play-writer Sophocles.
-During the late 1980s and early 1990s, the glamour of Kolonos had significantly declined since the glorious days of the 5th century BC.
-Just like many other contemporary teenagers of working class background, Ioannis suffered hardships until he figured out what he wanted to do in life, but most of all, until he managed to find an opportunity to fulfil his dream.
+Ioannis spent his early school years in Athens, where he attended the 52nd Gymnasium and Lyceum of Kolonos, the former neighbourhood of the great philosopher Plato and the famous playwright Sophocles.
+During the late 1980s and early 1990s, the glamour of Kolonos had significantly declined from its glorious days in the 5th century BC.
+Just like many other contemporary teenagers of working-class background, Ioannis suffered hardships until he figured out what he wanted to do in life, but most of all, until he managed to find an opportunity to fulfil his dream.

-Ioannis began working at the age of 17 in a washing-machine factory.
+Ioannis began working at 17 in a washing machine factory.
 He joined the military a year later to realise the brutality of human nature and his complete repulsion to following orders.
-After that, he spent almost a decade of his life wondering through various professional fields such as catering, accounting and trade.
-His early education included professional courses in computing, accounting and finance, where he obtained a state certification of professional skills.
+After that, he spent almost a decade wandering through various professional fields, including catering, accounting, and trade.
+His early education included vocational training courses in computing, accounting and finance, after which he obtained a Vocational College degree and a State Certification of Professional Skills as an accountant in 1998.
+He worked in accounting and finance for 5 years but decided to make a career change after discovering how boring and underpaid this profession can be.

-From his early school years Ioannis had two passions: martial arts and foreign languages.
+From an early age, Ioannis had two passions: martial arts and foreign languages.
 In relation to the former, he has studied Kyokushinkai, Aikido and Aikijutsu.
-In relation to the latter, he has studied English, German, French and Italian, and during his adventurous life, he managed pretty well with Dutch, Danish, Czech and Arabic, although he never studied such languages properly.
-In the late 1990s, he started learning how to play the electric guitar and soon after he became the guitarist of an infamous heavy metal band, which was dissolved in the mid 2000s without having produced a single album.
+In relation to the latter, he has studied English, German, French and Italian, and during his adventurous life, he has managed pretty well with Dutch, Welsh and Arabic, although he never studied them properly.
+In the late 1990s, he started learning to play the electric guitar and, soon after, became the guitarist of an infamous heavy metal band, which dissolved in the mid-2000s without releasing a single album.

 Studies and early involvement in archaeology

 Ioannis was always attracted by antiquities and archaeological sites.
 After all, this is one of the great advantages of having been born in Greece: antiquities are everywhere around you!
 During his vacations, Ioannis always enjoyed visiting old cities, archaeological sites, historical monuments and museums with collections of archaeological artefacts.
 To him, history and archaeology were always another passion.
-From 2000 onwards, Ioannis got involved in archaeological digs, originally as a volunteer and then as a site assistant.
+From 2000 onwards, Ioannis became involved in archaeological digs, first as a volunteer and later as a site assistant.
 Even though his early work was seasonal, he participated in a number of excavations in Crete, Peloponnese and Macedonia.

-In 2002, Ioannis applied and got accepted in the Greek Open University, in the BA course 'Studies in Hellenic Culture'.
+In 2002, Ioannis applied and was accepted to the Greek Open University for the BA course ‘Studies in Hellenic Culture’.
 There, he studied a wide variety of modules such as Introduction to Hellenic Culture Studies; Greek History; Ancient Greek and Byzantine Representational Arts and Architecture; Public and Private Life in Ancient Greece and the Byzantium; Ancient Greek Literature; Modern Greek literature; Ancient Greek theatre; Ancient Greek and Byzantine Philosophy; European Philosophy; Music and Dance in Ancient Greece and the Byzantium; Archaeology in Greece; and finally, Modern Greek Theatre and Cinema.
-During his six years of study at the Greek Open University, he continued in full-time employment and practised archaeology during his spare time.
-His BA studies were also challenged by the sudden loss of his entire family and by professional misfortunes, which followed right after.
-With the help and support of few good friends, Ioannis graduated from the Open University in July 2008.
+During his six years of study at the Greek Open University, he continued working full-time and practised archaeology in his spare time.
+His BA studies were also challenged by the sudden loss of his entire family and by professional misfortunes that followed shortly thereafter.
+With the help and support of a few good friends, Ioannis graduated from the Open University in July 2008.

 After his graduation, Ioannis decided to leave Greece.
-He had already started travelling and meeting people through various international projects, particularly in the Netherlands, since 2006.
-After many discussions with his lecturer and first mentor in archaeology, Ioannis decided that it was time to move on and seek for an archaeological career abroad.
+He had already been travelling and meeting people through various international projects in the Netherlands since 2006.
+After many discussions with his lecturer and first mentor in archaeology, Ioannis decided that it was time to move on and seek an archaeological career abroad.

-Between September 2009 and April 2010, Ioannis travelled in different countries and participated in a variety of international projects that expanded his personal and professional horizons.
-He lived for a short period in Belfast; he joined a medical expedition of Médecins du Monde at the island of Crete and worked as a coordinator in the organisation's mobile dental unit; he participated in British and German excavations in Sudan; and finally, he was chosen to lead the Greek expedition of Médecins Sans Frontières in Haiti, at the time when earthquakes had inflicted severe damages to the island and its population.
+Between September 2009 and April 2010, Ioannis travelled to various countries and participated in a range of international projects that broadened his personal and professional horizons.
+He lived for a short period in Belfast; he joined a medical expedition of Médecins du Monde at the island of Crete and worked as a coordinator in the organisation’s mobile dental unit; he participated in British and German excavations in Sudan; and finally, he was chosen to lead the Greek expedition of Médecins Sans Frontières in Haiti, at the time when earthquakes had inflicted severe damages to the island and its population.

 Academic research and international projects

 In April 2010, Ioannis moved to Cardiff, where he started his PhD on Greek Early Iron Age pottery.
 His project focused on the technological study of Athenian Geometric and Orientalising finewares (c.
 900-600 BC), in relation to the broader social transformations of the Attic Early Iron Age and the rise of the Athenian Polis.
-During his PhD studies, Ioannis engaged in archaeological theory, and more specifically in behavioural analysis and the chaîne opératoire approach.
-He conducted ceramic analyses with the use of advanced statistics and sophisticated microscopic techniques, such as Thin Section Microscopy (TSM), Scanning Electron Microscopy coupled with Energy Dispersive X-Ray Spectroscopy (SEM-EDX), X-Ray Diffraction (XRD), and Energy Dispersive X-Ray Fluorescence (ED-XRF).
-He conducted extensive field research at the Athenian Agora in collaboration with the American School of Classical Studies at Athens; at the Kerameikos Museum in collaboration with the Greek Antiquities' Services and the German Archaeological Institute at Athens; at the Museum of the British School at Athens and the Fitch Laboratory under the broader supervision of the British School; and finally, at the British Museum in London.
-He obtained three years of postgraduate teaching experience in modules such as the Archaeology of the Ancient Mediterranean Societies; Aegean Bronze Age; Classical Greece; Ceramics; Discovering Archaeology; Introduction to Greece and Rome; Great Discoveries in Archaeology; and Archaeological Illustration.
+During his PhD studies, Ioannis engaged with archaeological theory, specifically behavioural analysis and the chaîne opératoire approach.
+He conducted ceramic analyses using advanced statistics and sophisticated microscopic techniques, including Thin Section Microscopy (TSM), Scanning Electron Microscopy coupled with Energy Dispersive X-Ray Spectroscopy (SEM-EDX), X-Ray Diffraction (XRD), and Energy Dispersive X-Ray Fluorescence (ED-XRF).
+He conducted extensive field research at the Athenian Agora in collaboration with the American School of Classical Studies at Athens; at the Kerameikos Museum in collaboration with the Greek Antiquities’ Services and the German Archaeological Institute at Athens; at the Museum of the British School at Athens and the Fitch Laboratory under the broader supervision of the British School; and finally, at the British Museum in London.
+He has three years of postgraduate teaching experience in modules such as the Archaeology of the Ancient Mediterranean Societies, Aegean Bronze Age, Classical Greece, Ceramics, Discovering Archaeology, Introduction to Greece and Rome, Great Discoveries in Archaeology, and Archaeological Illustration.
 Furthermore, he gained three years of valuable experience in community engagement as a coordinator in the SHARE with Schools outreach project; in archaeological excavations for volunteers and the broader public; in the CAER Heritage Project and the excavation of the Iron Age Caerau hillfort; in experimental archaeology workshops; and in laboratory-based archaeological demonstrations.

 Recent years